 - a.
 Collection of data to support the SKATS Congestion Management Process (CMP) using the RITIS tool (which uses INRIX data) as provided through ODOT's contract with the CATT Lab at the University of Maryland. - b.
 Use RITIS data to describe the current operation of CMP corridors. - c.
 Use RITIS data for reporting on federal performance measures. - d.
-Include RITIS data in Congestion Management webpage.
+Include RITIS data on the Congestion Management webpage in reports for each corridor as appropriate.